zwt233/zwt233.github.io/_pages/about.md

 Research Grants
 =====
+- Research on Key Techniques of Knowledge Graph-Based Social Media Management and Analysis.
+NSFC No. U1936104, 2020-2022
+- Querying similar nodes on large-scale knowledge graphs.
+NSFC No. 61702015, 2018-2020
 - Ad-hoc generation of weighted graph with complex relation on large-scale knowledge graph.
 China Postdoctoral Science Foundation No. 2017M610020, 2017-2018
-- Querying similar nodes on large-scale knowledge graphs.
-NSFC No. 61702015, 2018-2020

 <!-- Honors
 ====